Skip to content

 Zagreb 80’s Museum

-Croatia was part of former Yugoslavia, and this nostalgic museum showcases how Croatia used to be during that time in the 1980s.
-It is on the first floor of one of the old town’s historical buildings.
+Croatia was part of former Yugoslavia, and this nostalgic museum showcases how Croatia used to be in the 1980s.
+It is on the first floor of one of the old town’s historic buildings.
 The exhibitions remind us that despite the technological advances, life was much simpler in the 1980s.
-There are numerous interactive exhibitions in which you can interact and possibly travel back in time a few decades back.
+There are numerous interactive exhibitions where you can interact and possibly travel back in a few decades.
 The 1980s witnessed many technological advances such as personal computers, mobile phones and, our favourite, computer games.
 All these items and more await you at Zagreb 80’s Museum.

 Religious Landmarks